astronomer/airflow-guides/guides_in_progress/kubectl.md

 To restart any particular component of your Airflow setup, you can simply delete the pod and it will spin back up.
 **Note: Do not delete the database pod**

-If you are seeing unexpected behavior in your Airflow deployment, the ansewr might lie in the scheduler or webserver logs:
+If you are seeing unexpected behavior in your Airflow deployment, the answer might lie in the scheduler or webserver logs:
 ```
 bash
 kubectl logs po/POD_NAME -f